zackmdavis/Category_War/evolution_of_meaning_basics.md

 Reciever { policy: {(S1, BundleUp): 3, (S1, StripDown): 4918, (S2, BundleUp): 5019, (S2, StripDown): 1} }
 ```

-As you expected, your agents found a meaningful signaling system: when it's Hot, the Sender (almost always) sends $S1$, and when the Receiver recieves $S1$, it (almost always) strips down.
+As you expected, your agents found a meaningful signaling system: when it's Hot, the Sender (almost always) sends $S1$, and when the Receiver receives $S1$, it (almost always) strips down.
 When it's Cold, the Sender sends $S2$, and when the Receiver receives $S2$, it bundles up.
 The agents did the right thing and got rewarded the vast supermajority of the time—$5019 + 4918 + 1 + 3 =$ 9,941 times out of 10,000 rounds.

 You run the program again.